flexxui/flexx/docs/start.rst

 time to survive, because users don't easily become contributors.
 This is one of the reasons of the success of e.g. scikit-image, and the demise of e.g. Mayavi.
-Since Flexx is written in a combination of Python and PyScript, its user community is more likely to take an active role in its development.
+Since Flexx is written in a combination of Python and PScript, its user community is more likely to take an active role in its development.

 Flexx overview
 --------------

-Flexx is designed to be modular, and this is reflected in the package layout.
-The most commonly used subpackage is ``flexx.ui``.
-However, the technologies on which it relies are defined in separate subpackages, which are independent from each other, and can be used by themselves.
-E.g. ``import flexx.webruntime`` only imports that subpackage, and not the whole ui toolkit and app framework (nor Tornado).
+TODO: rework this

 .. image:: _static/overview.svg

 The image above outlines the structure of Flexx.
-The sole purpose of the *webruntime* module is to launch a runtime to execute the app in.
-This can be a browser, or a XUL application that looks like a desktop app.
 The *event* module provides a powerful property and event system that makes it easy to connect different parts of your application.
-The *pyscript* module provides a system for translating Python code to JavaScript.
 In the *app* module the app mainloop is defined, running the server to which the web runtime connects (via a websocket).
-Further, it combines the *event* and *pyscript* functionalities into the ``PyComponent`` and ``JsComponent`` classes;
+Further, it extends the ``event.Component`` class into the ``PyComponent`` and ``JsComponent`` classes;
 a class for which its instances have a corresponding representation in JavaScript.
-Properties are synced both ways, and it allows subclasses to define methods for the JS version of the object in Python code (or PyScript, to be precise).
+Properties are synced both ways, and it allows subclasses to define methods for the JS version of the object in Python code (or PScript, to be precise).
 This is the base class for all widgets, but could in principle also be useful in other situations where a tight connection between Python and JS is required.
 In the *ui* module all widgets are implemented.